 If you’re interested in your family’s own history, you can visit the American Family Immigration History Center, which provides professional assistance for investigating immigration history, family documentation and genealogical exploration.

 I often feel like, 30 years from now, when my generation is the age of our parents, we’ll talk about “where we were” when 9/11 happened, just like our parents’ generation can pinpoint exactly where they were when JFK was shot.
 It’s the sort of cataclysmic event in American history that will undoubtedly make it into every history book for decades to come.
-So, if you find yourself in lower Manhattan, be sure to pay your respects at the former site of the World Trade Center.
-As of August 2010, plans for a permanent memorial and museum at the site are under way.
-You can visit the 9/11 Memorial Preview Site and see the growing collection of artifacts and stories from Sept.
-11, 2001, and check out plans for the memorial.
+So, if you find yourself in lower Manhattan, be sure to pay your respects at 9/11 Memorial and Museum.

 After visiting sites like the Empire State Building and Times Square, you’ll probably be convinced that New York City is nothing more than noise and skyscrapers.
 Head on over to Central Park, however, to have your assumptions changed.
 As hard as it is to believe, parts of the 843-acre park are quiet and relaxing.
 And green!
 A popular part of the park for tourists is Strawberry Fields, which pays tribute to Beatle John Lennon.
 The entrance to this part of the park is off Central Park West, right across the street from where Lennon was fatally shot in front of the Dakota building.